 LIRS Welcome Centers are entirely privately funded, meaning we receive no support from the federal government.
 Your support makes a real difference in the lives of immigrants and asylum seekers.

+Our Welcome Centers are funded in part by generous support from Bank of America.
 If you’re interested in learning more about how your organization can support Welcome Centers or start a new Welcome Center in your city, please contact email@example.com.

 Find a Welcome Center